Mansimar27/Cpp-programs/README.md

-Program's name suggests its functioning. also it is also given in starting of all programs.
+Program's name suggests its functioning.
+It is also provided in starting of all programs.